mozilla/webxr-api/WebXR API.md

 		readonly attribute <sequence <Reality>> realities; // All realities available to this session readonly attribute Reality reality; // For augmentation sessions, this defaults to most recently used Reality.
 For reality sessions, this defaults to a new virtual Reality.

-		readonly attribute sequence<XRCamera> cameras; // All cameras available to this session

 		attribute XRLayer baseLayer;
 		attribute double depthNear;
 		attribute double depthFar;

 		long requestFrame(XRFrameRequestCallback callback);
 		void cancelFrame(long handle);

-		// Request to process camera frames.
-This operation will ask for users' permission.
-		Promise<XRCameraFrameProcessor> requestCameraFrame(XRCameraSource camera);

 		readonly attribute boolean hasStageBounds;
 		readonly attribute XRStageBounds? stageBounds;